mrrlab/godon/README.md

 2. Install Go (1.7 or later).
 3. Install NLopt.
 4. Get Godon source code with `go get -d bitbucket.org/Davydov/godon/godon`.
-5. Install BLAS Cgo: `CGO_LDFLAGS="-framework Accelerate" go install github.com/gonum/blas/cgo`.
-6. Install godon.
-You cannot really build a static binary for Mac OS X, so you need to use a `-d` option.
-Make sure you use correct paths to nlopt library and include files, as well as a correct path to the fortran library (`-lgfortran`).
+5. Install godon.
+Depending on the installation, you may need to specify paths to nlopt library and include files and to the fortran library `libgfortran` (on the test system it was `/usr/local/Cellar/gcc/6.2.0/lib/gcc/6`).

     ```
-    CGO_CFLAGS="-I/path/to/nlopt/include" CGO_LDFLAGS="-L/usr/local/Cellar/gcc/6.2.0/lib/gcc/6 -L/path/to/nlopt/lib" $GOPATH/src/bitbucket.org/Davydov/godon/bin/install.sh -d
+    CGO_CFLAGS="-I/path/to/nlopt/include" CGO_LDFLAGS="-L/path/to/libgfortran -L/path/to/nlopt/lib" $GOPATH/src/bitbucket.org/Davydov/godon/bin/install.sh
 	```

 ## Running